 This impacts the base.

-Well this impacts the this impacts the Ted Cruz supporters that were disappointed.
+This impacts the Ted Cruz supporters that were disappointed.

 They just don't.

-So it's good good for Hillary as well.
+So it's good for Hillary as well.

 I get your point, but there's another side of it.

-So obviously Trump's getting a big jump start on her here by being able to do this.
+So obviously Trump's getting a big jumpstart on her here by being able to do this.

 Who do you guys think would be the best VP?